tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

    counterparts.
 A comparison is provided in [PQC key sizes](#sec-key-sizes).

    These larger artifacts introduce several challenges.
-For example, certificate chains with PQC public keys require more storage, and trust anchors—particularly for schemes like SLH-DSA—may be too large to embed in constrained ROM.
+For example, certificate chains with PQC public keys require more storage, and trust anchors--particularly for schemes like SLH-DSA--may be too large to embed in constrained ROM.

    Furthermore, validating signed payloads or commands increases network bandwidth requirements.
 In the case of large